Learn more about us at the Center for Clear Communication

 2016 ABC/APCC Award for Excellence in Communication Consulting

-The Association for Business Communication and the Association of Professional Communication Consultants honored Bagin for her work with the Administrative Office of the U.S. Courts in the project to simplify bankruptcy forms.
+The Association for Business Communication and the Association of Professional Communication Consultants honored Bagin for the project to simplify bankruptcy forms.

 Judges acknowledged her project management, collaboration, and negotiation skills, along with her consistent adherence to plain language and document design principles.

 The final set of documents has the potential to make an enormous, demonstrable impact on the judicial system and its users.

 We also want to commend you for submitting an award nomination written according to plain language principles.
 It was a pleasure to read.

 2016 ClearMark Award Winner, Legal Documents

 Our 6-year project to simplify bankruptcy forms was honored at the National Press Club by the Center for Plain Language with a category award for long legal documents.

 Overall, this is an amazing job at streamlining and making clear a very complex set of information.

 In addition, if individual petitioners use this form they will have a much better understanding of the process (from the instructions) and information required on the form.